foxnewsnetwork/foxyam/README.markdown

 2. Allow users to reply to emails using various canned responses in batches
 3. Maintain a collection of companies for each merchant that makes suggestions for offers

+ToDos
+=
+1. conversation pictures need to be implemented
+2. merchant show page
+3. refine filing system for income emails, still need automation
+4. more interactor tests
+5. negotiation show page, fix the t(:need_buyer) junk
+6. merchant companies index
+7. finalize negotiation button and page

 Tasks
 =
+Monday April 21
++ conversation pictures

+Friday April 18
++ waste time w/json and alex

 Thursday April 17
-+ Do a write up for all the things that still need to be done
+- Do a write up for all the things that still need to be done
 - Finish the existing negotiation edit + update philantrophist

 Wednesday April 16